 What is the withdrawal limit set by banks?

 For Example, most Basic Savings accounts allow four free withdrawals per month, including ATM and branch transactions.
-If you have an SBI BSBD account, you can read ATM Services on the SBI official website to understand withdrawal-free limits.
+If you have an SBI BSBD account, you can read about ATM Services on the SBI official website to understand withdrawal-free limits.

 What Are the Charges Per Excess Limits?